 - Supporting nations at war with the U.S.

-Including prohibitions on using certain language, the Act came to be viewed as interfering with First Amendment rights, including freedom of speech.
+Including prohibitions on using certain language, the Act came to be viewed as interfering with First Amendment rights.
+It was understood that the Act interfered with freedom of speech.
 As a result, there were moves to repeal the Act.
 In 1920, the Act was repealed, while other sedition laws remain in effect today.

 Seditious Conspiracy: Historical Examples